 Dermal Fillers and anti-wrinkle injections have become in high demand worldwide and rightly so.
 In the hands of an experienced and qualified injector, cosmetic injectables can produce incredible results in restoring youth and vitality as well as correcting some problem areas.

 The growth in popularity of Dermal Fillers has lead to an increase in the types of injectables available, each offering unique qualities; some beneficial and others not so.
-At Cosmos Clinic in Canberra, Australia we opt for hyaluronic acid dermal fillers due to their natural nature and ability to achieve the desired results.
+At Cosmos Aesthetics in Canberra, Australia we opt for hyaluronic acid dermal fillers due to their natural nature and ability to achieve the desired results.

 How do Dermal Fillers work?